deneuville/cryptanalysis_LXY/README.md

 It uses the [Sage implementation of the signature scheme provided by the authors](https://github.com/zhli271828/rand_code_sign).

+This is a joint work with M. Baldi, E. Persichetti, and P. Santini.

 ## Running the attack

 Li *et al.* proposed two sets of parameters targeting 80 and 128 bits of classical security (see Table of Section 6.7 of [LXY20]).